SpudGunMan/meshing-around/README.md

 - Various solar details
   - `sun` returns the sunrise and set for the day
+    - uses the locaton of the node if known
   - `solar` gives an idea of the x-ray flux
   - `hfcond` returns a table of HF solar conditions